jithinsisaac/BDA-Expt-1-Part-A/README.md

 ### Experiment Outcome
 - Learn basics of HTML
 - Learn basic of CSS
-- Learn basics of creating a page using Bootstrap 4
+- Learn basics of creating a webpage with Navigation bar using Bootstrap 4

 ### Deliverables
-1. HTML Webpage with CSS Elements i.e. one .html page and one .css page to be committed along with this README.md file
+1. HTML Webpage with CSS Elements i.e. one .html file and one .css file to be committed along with this README.md file

 ### Procedure
 #### Basics of HTML & CSS